microsoft/DirectX-Specs/d3d/WorkGraphs.md

 void Barrier(NodeRecordObject o, uint SemanticFlags)

 ```

-> Note for users of the June 2023 Work Graphs preview release:  In that release, the function was `Barrier(uint MemoryTypeFlags, uint AccessFlags, uint SyncFlags)`, where `AccessFlags` could be `DEVICE|GROUP_VISIBLE` and `SyncFlags` could be `GROUP_SYNC`.
-All that has changed is the last two parameters have been merged into `BARRIER_SEMANTIC_FLAG`.

 As a basis, D3D's shader memory consistency model is relaxed, as generally understood in existing architectures and literature.
 Loosely, this means the program author and/or compiler are responsible for identifying all memory and thread synchronization points via some appropriately expressive labeling.